Dissociative Identity Disorder (cont.)

 - Find a local Psychiatrist in your town

 There is no specific definitive test, like a blood test, that can accurately assess that a person has dissociative identity disorder.
-Therefore, practitioners conduct a mental health interview that gathers information, looking for the presence of the signs and symptoms previously described.
+Therefore, mental-health practitioners like psychiatrists, psychoanalysts, or clinical psychologists conduct a mental-health interview that gathers information, looking for the presence of the signs and symptoms previously described.

 The diagnostic criteria for dissociative identity disorder are as follows: